hyperledger-archives/grid-rfcs/0000-product.md

 belong to an organization in Pike state, otherwise the transaction is invalid.
 * The agent must have the permission can_create_product for the organization, otherwise the transaction is invalid.
 * If the product_namespace is GS1, the organization must contain a GS1 Company Prefix in its metadata (gs1_company_prefixes), and the prefix must match the company prefix in the product_id, which is a gtin if GS1, otherwise the transaction is invalid.
 * The properties must be valid for the product_namespace.
 For example, if the product is GS1 product, its properties must only contain properties that are includedin the GS1 Schema.
-If it includes a property not in the GS1 Schema the transaction is invalid.  _The base GS1 schema will be defined in a future RFC._
+If it includes a property not in the GS1 Schema the transaction is invalid.

+_The base GS1 schema will be defined in a future RFC._

-The product will be set in state.
+If all requirements are met, the transaction will be accepted, the batch will be written to a block, and the product will be created in state.

 The inputs for ProductCreateAction must include:

-* Address of the Agent submitting the transaction Address of the Organization
+* Address of the Agent submitting the transaction
-* the Product is being created for Address of the Product Namespace Schema the
+* Address of the Organization the Product is being created for
+* Address of the Product Namespace Schema the product’s properties must match
-* product’s properties must match Address of the Product to be created
+* Address of the Product to be created

 The outputs for ProductCreateAction must include: